-Instead of cheese you can use nutritional yeast.
-In fact nutritional yeast is often use as a vegan alternative for parmesan cheese on pizza or other recipes.
-Nutritional yeast is another great source of protein, fiber and B vitamins (source).
+Instead of cheese, you can use nutritional yeast.
+In fact, nutritional yeast is often used as a vegan alternative for parmesan cheese on pizza or other recipes.
+Nutritional yeast is another great source of protein, fibre and B vitamins (source).

 Feel free to comment for feedback at the bottom of this screen!